 When invited to submit an abstract for a presentation at ASAE’s 2017 Annual Meeting this weekend, I jumped at the chance to revisit my childhood love and share ways organizations could embrace the thrill of the unknown, while ensuring they’re not inviting unnecessary risk.

 Interested in helping us unravel the mystery?
 Join me for “Choose Your Own Adventure: Paths to Membership Model Success.”
-I’ll be in Room 206AB from 4PM – 5PM on Sunday, August 13.
 Can’t wait to hear more about the choices you’re making.